Buddhism in Mongolia: Mongolian People's Republic (1924–1992)

 Since the late 1940s, one monastery, Gandan Monastery, with a community of 100 monks, was open in Ulaanbaatar.
 It was the country's sole monastery and was more for international display than functionality.
 A few of the old monasteries survived as museums, and the Gandan Monastery served as a living museum and a tourist attraction.
 Its monks included a few young men who had undergone a five-year training period, but whose motives and mode of selection were unknown to Western observers.
 The party apparently thought that Buddhism no longer posed a challenge to its dominance and that—because Buddhism had played so large a part in the history of Mongolia and traditional arts and culture, total extirpation of knowledge about the religion and its practices would cut modern Mongols off from much of their past to the detriment of their national identity.
 A few aged former monks were employed to translate Tibetan-language handbooks on herbs and traditional Tibetan medicine.
 Government spokesmen described the monks of the Gandan Monastery as doing useful work.
-Today the monastery has been reinvigorated as Gandantegchinlen Monastery by the post-Communist governments of the country.
+Today the monastery has been reinvigorated as Gandantegchinlen Monastery by the post-ёommunist governments of the country.

-Buddhism, furthermore played a role in Mongolia's foreign policy by linking Mongolia with the communist and the noncommunist states of East and Southeast Asia.
+Buddhism, furthermore played a role in Mongolia's foreign policy by linking Mongolia with the communist and the non-communist states of East and Southeast Asia.
 Ulaanbaatar was the headquarters of the Asian Buddhist Conference for Peace, which has held conferences for Buddhists from such countries as Japan, Vietnam, Cambodia, Sri Lanka, and Bhutan; published a journal for international circulation; and maintained contacts with such groups as the Christian Peace Conference, the Soviet Afro-Asian Solidarity Committee and the Russian Orthodox Church.
-It sponsored the visits of the Dalai Lama to Mongolia in 1979 and 1982.
+It sponsored the visits of the 14th Dalai Lama to Mongolia in 1979 and 1982.
 The organization, headed by the abbot of then-Gandan Monastery, advanced the foreign policy goals of the Mongolian government, which were in accord with those of the Soviet Union.